cs1302uga/cs1302-ce04/README.md

 1. From the `cs1302-ce04` directory, try to compile each Java file separately.
 Note, there ares some dependencies between the Java files--therefore the order in which you compile them matters.
    **Note** The files may contain some compile-time (syntax) errors.
-   For each compile-time error, do the following:
+   For the the first compile-time error, do the following:

    * In what file is the error?
    * On what line in the source code is the error?
    * How does Java describe the error?
    * Fix that specific compile-time error.
 There may be logical errors with the code--do not fix them at this time.
    * Briefly describe your fix.
+   * Try to recompile.
+Repeat with the next compile-time error, as needed.

 **CHECKPOINT**